niallmactaggart94/dazn-assessment/backend/README.md

 deal with any demand.
 Logging could be monitored on Cloudwatch, but this would require adding a module such like Winston to handle what to log and what level.

 ## Potential Improvements / Issues Encountered

+- **Handling large files** - I understand that a better solution needs to be in place than pushing the video to Git, as the file size is large, and it is something I would look into as one of the first improvements

 - **CI/CD** - An improvement would be to add the project to a Gitlab project, which would run the relevant assurance steps as part of its pipeline i.e. Lint/Unit/Integration/Audit testing.
 This could then publish to AWS to be hosted.